EVERYTHING THEATRE Podcast: Immigration, Refugees and Understanding

 Age guidance: 14+

 Content information: This show contains themes that some audience members may find distressing.
-If this sounds like it could apply to you, you can view content information here.
+If this sounds like it could apply to you, you can view content information here or the full care pack here.

 14 February 7.30pm WRITERS NIGHT: A chance for writers to enjoy a discounted ticket and meet our literary department and the writer of the show.
 Attendees to Writers Night are invited to submit for our Rapid Write Response initiative.
 To unlock a £6 ticket, email firstname.lastname@example.org to be digitally tagged as a writer.
 If you have previously been tagged as a writer, your ticket will automatically adjust to £6 on the final page of booking – you do not need a Promo Code.
 If you are unable to attend our Writers Night, the £6 tickets will also be available up until Saturday 18th.
 There will also be a Zoom session with Mahad Ali, writer of the play on Wednesday 8th February at 7pm, followed by a drop-in on Zoom with our Literary Manager, Steve Harper from 8pm.
 Please register your attendance for this here.